 Official Website: https://www.sublimetext.com/

 Sublime is an ergonomically convenient multilingual open-source text editor created by Jon Skinner and Will Bond.
-It has significant speed boost, advanced pane-management, clutter-free interface, Go to symbol and Go to definition features.
+It has a significant speed boost, advanced pain management, clutter-free interface, Go to symbol, and Go to definition features.

-It can be a best Text editor for javascript, you can change many lines at once with its multiple selection tool and found your al frequently used tools in a convenient command palette.
+It can be the best Text editor for JavaScript, you can change many lines at once with its multiple selection tool and find your al frequently used tools in a convenient command palette.
 With the release of its latest version, Sublime is transformed into a pseudo IDE with the support of cross-platform and a high degree of customization.

 Pros: